How much does it cost to sell a house in QLD?

 Location of property

 Commission rates vary by location and whether they’re in metro or rural areas.
-Rates tend to be lower at around 2.5% in cities, such as Brisbane and Cairns, and higher at around 3% in regional areas, like Cunnamulla.
+According to internal data, rates tend to be lower at around 2.41% in capital cities, such as Brisbane, and higher at around 3.85% in other areas, like Cairns.

 Don't stress about all the complicated costs and steps involved in selling.
 OpenAgent's ultimate property guide can help simplify this process.